vnepomuceno/gmail-fisher/README.md

 > 🎣 Automation scripts for fetching email messages from Gmail API.

-Gmail Fisher allows you to query email messages that you have in your Gmail inbox.
+Gmail Fisher allows you to query email messages in your Gmail inbox.

 ![Script demo](docs/script-running-demo.gif)